boostup/react-semantic-ui-kit/README.md

 ## Current status

 As it stands today, this kit will consist of around a dozen UI components.
-Please refer to the [_Component_](https://github.com/boostup/react-semantic-ui-kit#components) section of the [_Roadmap_](https://github.com/boostup/react-semantic-ui-kit#roadmap).
+Please refer to the [_Components_](https://github.com/boostup/react-semantic-ui-kit#components) section of the [_Roadmap_](https://github.com/boostup/react-semantic-ui-kit#roadmap).
 Approximately a third of them are at a "new born" stage.
 Meaning, there is no error handling or edge case management.
 However, given the [relatively painless learning curve with React](https://hackernoon.com/react-vs-polymer-83b4375a5a42), and since we'll be building our components on top of very mature and stable UI library, I don't anticipate a lot work on those aspects.
 The rest of the components are yet to be implemented.

 ## Vision
 The idea is to build a UI kit which provides support to chrome/blink on desktop and touch devices as **the first global milestone**.
 Then, React Native as **the second one**.
 However, I personally am only just starting with React, so I know next to nothing about the specifics of React Native.
 It does need to be taken into account since the beginning of this project though.

 The vision is to compose a UI Kit which allows for rapid prototyping to blow your (potential) clients' mind or knock your boss' socks off on how quickly you can put something together.

-This UI Kit could also simply help you build apps for your own personal use or for building POCs quickly, especially when coupled with the [demo site features](https://github.com/boostup/react-semantic-ui-kit#features) which are based on Create React App and [other dependencies](https://github.com/boostup/react-semantic-ui-kit#main dependencies).
+This UI Kit could simply help you build POCs or apps for your own personal use quickly, especially when coupled with the [demo site features](https://github.com/boostup/react-semantic-ui-kit#features) which are based on [Create React App](https://github.com/boostup/react-semantic-ui-kit) and [the most common pakage dependencies](https://github.com/boostup/react-semantic-ui-kit#main-dependencies) when developing with React.

 This doesn't feel so far fetched given [the rich component library](https://react.semantic-ui.com/introduction) that Semantic UI has brought to the community.